bimovall/chess-player-viewer/README.md

 - Koin
 - Kotlinx DateTime

+## Endpoint
+I use a public endpoint from Chess.com.
+You can see the documentation from this [link](https://www.chess.com/news/view/published-data-api)

 ## Future works
 I have many things that I want to implement, and this is the checklist for my future work in this repo.